stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 ### TensorFlow

-If not Keras, then I recommend starting with TensorFlow.
+If not Keras, then I recommend starting with bare TensorFlow.
 It is a bit more low-level and verbose, but makes it straightforward to optimize various multidimensional array (or, well, tensor) operations.
 A few good resources:

 * the official [TensorFlow Tutorials](https://www.tensorflow.org/versions/master/tutorials/index.html) is very good
+* [Learn TensorFlow and deep learning, without a Ph.D.](https://cloud.google.com/blog/big-data/2017/01/learn-tensorflow-and-deep-learning-without-a-phd) by Martin Görner
 * [TensorFlow Tutorial and Examples for beginners](https://github.com/aymericdamien/TensorFlow-Examples/) by Aymeric Damien (with Python 2.7)
 * [Simple tutorials using Google's TensorFlow Framework](https://github.com/nlintz/TensorFlow-Tutorials) by Nathan Lintz